4. Logging in

 Password:

-1. Respond do multi-factor authentication prompts
+2. Respond to multi-factor authentication prompts

 Next, you will be prompted to enter a code (backup or generated by your DUO device) or request a push to your enrolled DUO-enabled device.
 A prompt looks similar to: